MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 “Cap’n, that be it!”, said the excited Shih Tzu.
 “That’s the Sea Circus, I know it!
 Look at them sails - bright as a mornin’ sunrise!”

-Kitty narrowed her eyes.
+Kitty narrowed her eye and a frown appeared over her patch.
 The ship was unlike any she’d seen.
 Sails stitched from circus tents, rigging strung with lanterns, and a figurehead carved into a narwhal balancing a ball on its tusk.
 The hull bore name of the ship in blazing, curling gold: The Marvelous Medusa.

 Kitty quietly observed the ship’s patchwork repairs - mismatched planks, carefully stitched canvas, and lanterns swaying like memories.
 This wasn’t a ship held together by coin, it was stitched with care, painted with joy, and floating on sheer belief.